📌 OpenRun now enables easy app deployments to Kubernetes. Learn more.

 • Multiple applications can be dynamically installed, an embedded SQLite database is used to store application metadata (Postgres support is in the roadmap).

-• For applications using the container plugin, OpenRun works with Docker or Podman using CLI to build and run the containers.
+• For applications using the container plugin, OpenRun works with Docker/Podman using CLI to build and run the containers.
+On Kubernetes, OpenRun uses the Kubernetes server side apply (SSA) APIs to create app resources.

 • Path based routing, each app identified by a unique path.
 Also, domain based routing, which allows multiple domains to point to the same OpenRun instance, with path based routing being done independently for each domain.